sanjoyksardar12/babel-plugin-codemod-lazy-action-creator/README.md

 }
 ```

-then after bundle all the code related to these action will attached into bundle.
+then after bundle all the code related to these actions will attached into bundle.

-But the action definition may not required for the first load time, it may required for later on use interaction.
+But these actions definition may not required for the first load time, it may required for later on user interaction.

-so we can do lazy load these actions when required, then systax will be like
+so we can do lazy load these actions definitions when required, then systax will be like
 ```
 const mapDispatchToProps= (dispatch) => {
   return {